decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

 ## Download and Install

-The latest version of Decrediton can be downloaded from <https://decred.org/downloads>.
+The latest version of Decrediton can be downloaded from <https://decred.org/wallets/>.

 ??? info "Windows instructions (click to expand)"

     1. Download the Windows installer `decrediton-v{{ decreditonversion }}.exe`.

+        !!!
+Warning "Security Tip"

+            We recommend you also verify that your download hash matches the hash in the Decred releases manifest.
+For detailed instructions, read about [Verifying Binaries](../../advanced/verifying-binaries.md).

+            You will need to visit the [Release Binaries](https://github.com/decred/decred-binaries/releases) page to download the manifest and manifest signature:

+            `decrediton-v{{ decreditonversion }}-manifest.txt`

+            `decrediton-v{{ decreditonversion }}-manifest.txt.asc`

     1. Double click the installer and follow the instructions.